 - Can conduct basic office functions as needed, such as data entry, file management, and customer service

-- Have humility and a desire to work on a variety of assignments, from daily tasks to high priority planning projects
+- Have humility and a desire to work on a variety of assignments, from daily tasks to high priority park projects

-- Have a basic understanding of park planning principles and community outreach strategies
+- Have a basic understanding of park operations, park planning principles and community outreach strategies

-- Can assist staff in collecting and preparing data for various planning projects, staff reports
+- Can assist staff in collecting and preparing data for various projects and staff reports

 - Can provide support to a small team of staff, potentially including assisting staff at community meetings